Start the New Year Strong With the 2023 Edition of My Figure Skating Annual Planner!

 Coach Aimée has a PSA L1S-20 Ranking.

-Coach Aimée Skating Academy is a PSA Excellence on Ice awarded program, offering ice skating lessons and off-ice training in Morristown, Wayne, and Randolph, NJ.
+Coach Aimée Skating Academy is a PSA Excellence on Ice awarded and U.S. Figure Skating registered Aspire Program.

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.